swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 ### `unsafe` blocks

-The attribute `@safe(unchecked)` indicates that a definition is safe despite the use of unsafe constructs in its body.
-The attribute has no effect on the client, and could effectively be eliminated from the public interface (e.g., documentation, Swift textual interfaces, etc.) without changing how clients behave.
+The `unsafe` expression proposed here  covers unsafe constructs within a single expression.
+For unsafe-heavy code, this can introduce a large number of `unsafe` keywords.
 There is an alternative formulation for acknowledging unsafe code that is used in some peer languages like C# and Rust: an `unsafe` block, which is a statement that suppresses diagnostics about uses of unsafe code within it.
 For example, the `sum` example could be written as follows:

 ```swift
 extension Array<Int> {